 Find a Unique Brochure to Sell

 Depending on your group, you may try involving them in the brochure selection process.
-For example, a choir group may be interested in selling lollipops.
+For example, a choir group may be interested in a peanut-free candy bar fundraiser.
 Many groups complain about having to compete against the elementary schools who are selling the large shoppers.
 So why not offer something different?
-Many students like selling lower priced items like candy bars or popcorn because they can sell them to their peers.
+Many students favor selling lower priced items like lollipops, or perhaps you can offer something with a little nutritional value like a popcorn fundraiser.
+Middle school students enjoy selling these types of products because they can also offer them to their peers.

 Use a Middle School Prize Program